 The students who represented Art & Design at the event were Victor Bustamante, Jose Soto, Trisha Khanum and Emely Yauri.

 Art & Design Alumnus Tony Bennett Draws with Students at Our Annual Spring Arts Festival

 Art & Design Wins Blue Ribbon Editor's Choice Award at The Maker Faire

 in Flushing Meadow Park, September 20-21, 2014

-Ahsan Fakhrul - Technology Coordinator, Michael Klein - 3D Animation Teacher, Janice Edelman-Lee - Illustration & Technology Teacher, Helen Vachicouras - Architecture Teacher
+Ahsan Fakhrul - Technology Coordinator, Janice Edelman-Lee - Illustration & Technology Teacher, Helen Vachicouras - Architecture Teacher

 Special thanks to Shajib Ahsan of Stuyvesant HS, Fahim Mahmud of Bronx Science, Patrick St. Elien, Justin Ting, Elizabeth Rosario, Mirka Arevalo, Lallbachan (Rishi) Simbudyal, Nikola Susic, Katherinne Escandon, Julia Cervasio and Nimer Mercado.